AndreasAvgou/Tutoring-System/README.md

 ## Troubleshooting & Essential Tips

 ### 1. Fix Missing Tailwind Styles (Vite 7 + Tailwind v4)
 If the app loads but looks like "plain HTML" (no styling), the Tailwind compiler is likely disconnected.
-Run this command immediately:
+Run this command again:

 ```powershell
 npm install @tailwindcss/vite -D